tythonco/tython-website/README.md

 2. Upon publish approval, export content to HTML (Space Settings > Content Tools > Export > HTML > Custom Export)

-3. Unzip download & clone [this repo](https://github.com/tythonco/confluence-to-markdown) locally

-4. Follow the `confluence-to-markdown` instructions to convert the exported files to markdown format and ensure post file name is in lowercase

-5. Checkout the `gh-pages` branch of this repo and add the newly created files, this is an orphan branch so be careful *not* to pull in any unnecessary source
+3. Checkout the `gh-pages` branch of this repo and run `npm install`

-6. To test updates locally *temporarily* clear the `baseurl` and `url` values within `_config.yml` and then run `bundle update && bundle exec jekyll serve`
+4. Unzip download and copy the resulting `TI` folder to the root directory

+5. Convert the exported HTML files to Markdown by running `npm start`

+6. Ensure any new post file names are in lowercase

+7. Add the related folders/files for any new posts to the root directory

+8. To test updates locally run `npm test` and open http://localhost:4000/blog

-7. When ready, be sure `baseurl` and `url` are reverted to their original values, commit your changes, and push to the `gh-pages` remote branch
+9. When ready, commit your changes and push to the `gh-pages` remote branch

-8. Verify your new post is available online :tada:
+10. Verify you can view the new post(s) online :tada:

 ## Resources